Back to blogs

 Table of Contents

-A Reentrancy Attack, is a vulnerability in smart contracts where a function can be repeatedly called before its previous execution completes, potentially allowing an attacker to manipulate the contract's state.
+A Reentrancy Attack is the exploitation of a vulnerability in smart contracts where a function is repeatedly called before its previous execution completes, potentially allowing an attacker to manipulate the contract's state.

 This article will answer the question: what is a Solidity reentrancy attack?
 Covering the mechanics of reentrancy attacks, their various types, mitigation strategies, and real-world smart contract examples, in-depth.